 Students must be at least 17 years of age and demonstrate proficiency in English to include reading, writing, and oral communication skills.
 Students must be able to perform basic math skills.
 A TABE test is required and will be administered one week prior to class start date.
 A grade equivalent of 8th grade or higher in both reading and math is required to remain in the program.
-Mandatory drug screening is required during the first two weeks of the program and will be scheduled by the Division of Health faculty.
+Mandatory drug screening and criminal background checks are required during the first two weeks of the program and will be scheduled by the Health Education Unit faculty.
 Students must pass the mandatory drug screening and obtain mandatory TB testing according to clinical facility requirements to remain in the program.
 Drug screening may be repeated based on requirements of clinical site contracts.
 Students must pass the mandatory drug screening and any mandatory screening to remain in the program.
-Background checks may be required by clinical facilities.
 Any student who has been convicted of a misdemeanor within three years or a felony within seven years will not be admitted to the program.
 Students exhibiting signs of impaired clinical judgment related to the suspected use of chemical substances, legal or otherwise, will be removed from the classroom, laboratory, or clinical setting immediately.